New Economy Washington Frontline Community Fellowship

 Front and Centered and the People’s Economy Lab are excited to announce the launch of the New Economy Washington Frontline Community Fellowship Program.

-We are inviting Letters of Interest for policy projects and campaigns for a just, transformative and regenerative economic recovery from individuals or organizations from communities of color on the frontlines of the COVID economic crisis.
+We are inviting Applications for policy projects and campaigns for a just, transformative and regenerative economic recovery from individuals or organizations from communities of color on the frontlines of the COVID economic crisis.

 Are those that experience urgent continuing injustice—including people of color, immigrants, people with lower incomes, those in rural areas, and Indigenous people—and face a legacy of systemic, largely racialized, inequity that influences their living and working places, the quality of their air and water, and their economic opportunities.